MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

     New-AzResourceGroupDeployment -Name ExampleDeployment -ResourceGroupName <resourceGroup> -TemplateFile <path\to\resourcehealthalert.json>
     ```

-5. You'll be prompted to type in the Alert Name and Action Group Resource ID you copied earlier:
+5. You;re prompted to type in the Alert Name and Action Group Resource ID you copied earlier:

     ```azurepowershell
     Supply values for the following parameters: